wavegate/obsidian_vault/Neuroengineering/one-hot encoding.md

 We also can't account for multiple values of street names To deal with this, we can create a binary vector
 ![[Pasted image 20210722024648.png]]
+let's say you have 1 million different street names creating a binary vector of 1 million elements where only 1 or 2 elements are true is very inefficient we can use [[sparse representation]] in which only nonzero values are stored